Using Hole Saws with Hand Drills

 Posted by Dan DeMerchant on

 Hole saws have cutting speeds that should be considered when drilling into frames and doors.
-I once saw an installer take a $60 (employer supplied) hole saw new out of the box to drill a hole in a steel door frame.
+I once saw an installer take a $60 (employer-supplied) hole saw new out of the box to drill a hole in a steel door frame.
 The saw got burned up before the hole was completed.
 When using a hand drill, be aware of the drill's RPM.
 Many hand drills can run up to 2000 RPMs, most to 1000.
-This may be too fast for the saw, depending on material.
-In a steel door frame using a bi-metal saw, you should stay under 80 surface feet per minute (SFM) of cutting rate.
+This may be too fast for the saw, depending on the material.
+Using a bi-metal saw, you should stay under 80 surface feet per minute (SFM) cutting rate in a steel door frame.
 Compute RPMs with the following (simplified) formula:

 RPM = SFM / (.26 x saw diameter)